Kristina01111000/Drws_site/README.md

 still getting emails as admin for four element lifestyle
 - is he sending me text for the join page?

-scorecard edits needed:
-- Add a monthly total for each element
-- make more clear?
-- made yearly not available to users

-along with the monthly 2023s at the bottom.
-At the bottom perhaps we can have additional daily (31 day) ones so that they have easy access to ones for the following months.

  and for all elements combined below at ~ AH53?